mjb logo

 Employees

-Employees who were covered under their employer’s group health plan and experience a qualifying event, such as job loss or a reduction in work hours, are eligible for COBRA insurance in California.
+Employees who were covered under their employer’s group health plan and experience a qualifying event, such as job loss or a reduction in work hours, are subject to COBRA eligibility in California.

 Spouses

-Spouses of employees who lose their health insurance coverage due to a qualifying event (such as the employee’s job loss or divorce) may also qualify for COBRA.
+Spouses and family members of employees who lose their health insurance coverage due to a qualifying event (such as the employee’s job loss or divorce) may also qualify for COBRA.

-It’s important to note that the employee’s spouse must have been covered by the employer’s health plan during the employee’s tenure.
+It’s important to note that the employee’s spouse and other family members must have been covered by the employer’s health plan during the employee’s tenure.

 Dependent Children